TAMULib/CatalogService/README.md

 ## Additional Resources

-Please feel free to file any issues concerning Auth Service to the issues section of the repository.
+Please feel free to file any issues concerning Catalog Service to the issues section of the repository.

-Any questions concerning Auth Service can be directed to helpdesk@library.tamu.edu.
+Any questions concerning Catalog Service can be directed to helpdesk@library.tamu.edu.

 <div align="right">(<a href="#readme-top">back to top</a>)</div>